systemd/mkosi/mkosi/resources/mkosi.md

   Takes one of `uefi`, `bios` or `direct`.
 Defaults to `uefi`.
 When set to `uefi`, the OVMF firmware is used.
 When set to `bios`, the default SeaBIOS firmware is used.
 When set to `direct`, direct kernel boot is used.
-The kernel used for direct kernel boot can either be provided by passing qemu's `-kernel` option on the mkosi command line or by installing a kernel into the image, in which case it will be picked up automatically.
+See the `QemuKernel=` option for more details on which kernel image is used with direct kernel boot.

+`QemuKernel=`, `--qemu-kernel=`

+: Set the kernel image to use for qemu direct kernel boot.
+If not specified, mkosi will use the kernel provided via the command line (`-kernel` option) or latest the kernel that was installed into the image (or fail if no kernel was installed into the image).

 : Note that when the `cpio` output format is used, direct kernel boot is used regardless of the configured firmware.
 Depending on the